Economy of East Asia: China

 From 1820 to 1950, China experienced a precipitous economic decline that it would not recover until its meteoric rise in 1978 with its per capita GDP income of US$154 in 1978 rising to US$6060 in 2012 while averaging an annual GDP growth rate of 9.3 percent from 1978 to 2003.
 This growth enhanced China's market forces which made it simpler develop new cutting-edge technologies and introduce consumers to a wide variety of modern goods and services.
 In 1950, China's per capita GDP was only a fifth of the world's per capita GDP and less than a tenth that of the twelve Western European countries.
 Since the late 1970s, China has moved forward from a centrally planned economy to a free market capitalist system.
 China accounts for 71.36% of East Asia's overall GDP.

-After 100 years of economic decline up until the late twentieth century until the Deng Xiaoping economic reforms, China's GDP grew 10 percent per year from 1978 until 2000 and tripled between 2000 and 2010.
+After 100 years of economic decline up until the late twentieth century until the Deng Xiaoping's reform and opening up, China's GDP grew 10 percent per year from 1978 until 2000 and tripled between 2000 and 2010.
 China's rise in the global economy catapulted the Middle Kingdom into East Asia's largest economy, overtaking Japan as the world's second largest economy in August 2010.
 Until 2015, China was the world's fastest-growing major economy, with growth rates averaging 10% over 30 years.
 Its rapid and sustained economic expansion has lifted hundred of millions of people out of poverty and has made the nation a major engine of economic growth globally.
 By the end of 2015, China's economy accounted for 51 percent of the total economy in East Asia and commanded 59 percent of East Asia's trade, making China an economic powerhouse for regional growth as well as making the country the largest trading partner of virtually every East Asian country in the region.
 It is widely expected that around the 2020s, China's economy will surpass the United States and reassert its position as the world's largest economy.